Data Methodology

 Data Accuracy Commitment

-PlainCrime presents FBI UCR data without modification.
-Crime counts, per-capita rates, and safety grades are computed directly from the published UCR tables.
+PlainCrime presents FBI Uniform Crime Reporting data without modification.
+Crime counts, per-capita rates, and safety grades are computed directly from the published UCR tables, which the FBI also distributes through the FBI Crime Data Explorer.
+For broader victimization context, we reference the Bureau of Justice Statistics.
 We do not estimate crime for non-reporting agencies or adjust figures for underreporting.
 If you find any data that appears incorrect, please contact us at hello@plaincrime.com and we will verify against the FBI source data.

 Limitations